atedeg/mdm/docs/_docs/quality-assurance.md

 # Quality Assurance

-This section will review the quality assurance practices adopted by the team.
+This section will review the quality assurance practices we decided to adopted.

 ## Scalafmt